UWNETLAB/metaknowledge/installation.md

     default: Box Provider: virtualbox
     default: Box Version: >= 0

 It will also tell how long it will take, which is usually around 20 minutes.
 Now you just have to wait for it to finish.
-Once that is done a bunch of green, and occasionally red, text will appear, it should take another 10 minutes.
+Once that is done a bunch of text will appear, it should take another 10 minutes.
 Then a browser window will appear at the notebooks and everthing is done.
 If a browser window opens and it is showing `No data received` hit refresh a couple times.

 If you see: